-Ten Things Every VASP Should Know About The BVI Virtual Assets Service Providers Act, 2022 - Money Laundering - British Virgin Islands
+Ten Things Every VASP Should Know About The BVI Virtual Assets Service Providers Act, 2022

 The Virtual Assets Service Providers Act, 2022 (the "VASP Act") came into force on 1 February 2023.
 The VASP Act regulates virtual asset service providers ("VASPs") and requires that VASPs be registered with the BVI Financial Services Commission (the "FSC").

-In conjunction with the VASP Act, the FSC also published Guidance on the Application for Registration of a Virtual Assets Service Provider (the "VASP Registration Guidance") (available to view here), and the Virtual Assets Service Providers Guide to the Prevention of Money Laundering, Terrorist Financing and Proliferation Financing (available to view here).
+In conjunction with the VASP Act, the FSC also published Guidance on the Application for Registration of a Virtual Assets Service Provider (the "VASP Registration Guidance"), and the Virtual Assets Service Providers Guide to the Prevention of Money Laundering, Terrorist Financing and Proliferation Financing (available to view here).

 Also applicable to VASPs is the Anti-money Laundering (Amendment) Regulations, 2022 and the Anti-money Laundering and Terrorist Financing (Amendment) Code of Practice, 2022 which, from 1 December 2022, brought VASPs within scope of the BVI AML/CTF regime for transactions involving virtual assets valued at $1,000 or more.

-2. OVERSIGHT
+2. Oversight

 The FSC is the regulatory agency responsible for the regulation and supervision of financial services conducted in or from within the BVI.
 Their remit has been expanded by the VASP Act to include the supervision and regulation of VASPs operating in or from within the BVI.

-3. DEFINITION OF A VASP
+3. Definition of a VASP

 The VASP Act defines a "VASP" as a virtual asset service provider who provides, as a business, a virtual assets service and is registered to conduct one or more of the following activities or operations for or on behalf of another person: